David Boettcher - Professional Engineer

 If, like me, you are interested in vintage watches, especially First World War era officer's trench watches, you should visit my web site www.VintageWatchStraps.com.

 As an engineer I am not just fascinated by the latest gadgets and gizmos, but also by the industrial archaeology and the development of engineering technology right from the invention of the steam engine by Thomas Newcomen around 1700.
 If you want to read my take on Newcomen's brilliant breakthrough that started the industrial revolution, go to my page about him, Thomas Newcomen.

 Since my degree course I have had an interest in thermodynamics and the physics of heat.
 One day I was discussing the operation of a thermostatic radiator valve with my late father-in-law, and I likened it to the operation of an engine thermostat.
 During the course of the conversation I realised that my father-in-law thought that an engine thermostat was always either fully open or fully closed, and I couldn't convince him that it actually modulated, so I wrote this page Engine Thermostats about how an engine thermostat does actually operate.
 But I never convinced my father-in-law . . . .

 I am based in Cheshire, England.
-I am available for consultation on engineering, business, computing/IT and web issues, and welcome requests to write or proof read technical articles.
+I am available for consultation on engineering, business, computing/IT and web matters, and I welcome requests to write or proof read technical articles.